uomphoenix/firefly/README.md

 gstreamer.

 # Installation
-Firefly requires Python 2.6 or 2.7.
+Firefly runs with Python 2.6 or 2.7, it may work on Python 3 but it has not been tested.
 The following packages are also required:

 + tornado (A fast asynchronous webserver framework)
 + futures (A backport of the Py3 futures module)

+Once the packages are installed, all that is required is this repository.

 # Configuration
 Basic configuration is supplied in the file `settings.py`, which has